Raku/doc/writing-docs/INDEXING.md

 ### Synopsis

-A term or a location in a Pod6 document can be indexed so that it is possible to create a named reference pointing to it.
+A term or a location in a rakudoc document can be indexed so that it is possible to create a named reference pointing to it.
 This can be used to generate a reference in the rendered version of the documentation or implement search function on the website hosting the rendered documentation.